 Town Office

 Irvington’s Town Office is located at 4203 Irvington Road.
-There has been some recent discussion among Town leadership about seeking a better situation for Town Hall.
+There is discussion among Town leadership about seeking a better situation for Town Hall before Oct of 2025

 The Commons / North Commons

 The Town’s Commons is a 3.16-acre parcel on King Carter Drive at Tavern Road.
 Mainly an open area for public events such as the Irvington Farmers Market, the Commons also includes tennis courts with an adjoining garden and a small gazebo.
 There is also a seldom-used softball diamond and backstop on the property.